 The GetObjectMetadataRequest type exposes the following members

-The name of the bucket that contains the object.
+The name of the bucket containing the object.

 ETag to be matched as a pre-condition for returning the object, otherwise a PreconditionFailed signal is returned.